 - Purposeful action at the wrong time: Things can go badly wrong if even a worthwhile move happens on the wrong occasion or at the wrong time.

-• Heavy change management programmes: Agility is about travelling in the right general direction with strategic goals in mind.
+- Heavy change management programmes: Agility is about traveling in the right general direction with strategic goals in mind.

 - An athlete permanently condemned to sitting on the subs bench: If agility is never properly exercised, then it will degrade over time.

 Becoming an Agile Leader

-• Sustain momentum: The emphasis needs to be on finding reasons to say “yes” rather then “no”.
-If you are behaving like a rabbit in the headlights, going round in circles, parking things or putting them off, then your organisation will drift.
-It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take preventing actions or find another way of achieving your own or your organisation’s goals.
+- Sustain momentum: The emphasis needs to be on finding reasons to say “yes” rather than “no”.
+If you are behaving like a rabbit in the headlights, going round in circles, parking things or putting them off, then your organization will drift.
+It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take preventing actions or find another way of achieving your own or your organization’s goals.

 - Frame the context: The way you frame the context in which other people work will affect the nature of their thinking and activity.
 Agility is well served by establishing a combination of clear goals and a framework for decision making that gives people a lot of room to use their own initiative as to how things are done.

-• Think radically and recognise you have choices: When many factors are outside your area of influence. it is easy to feel boxed in, to rehearse and perfect circular arguments and concur with the collective wisdom of group-think.
+- Think radically and recognize you have choices: When many factors are outside your area of influence. it is easy to feel boxed in, to rehearse and perfect circular arguments and concur with the collective wisdom of group-think.
 In our experience, clients suffering in such ways are usually constrained by their own limiting beliefs.
 When they re-frame their situations and challenges, new insights and choices emerge.
 Most times, there is a way.